 After our sand baths, we visited another onsen.
 This one was at a community center and reminded us of the onsen here in Himeji.
 The special feature here was the waterfall onsen.
 The water fell from a height of about 15 feet, so it felt like one of those fancy pulsating, high pressure shower heads.
 This onsen also had a whirlpool, a bubbly pool, and a cooler pool for doing water exercises.

 The first hell we visited was Oniishibouzu-jigoku.
 The “bouzu” part of the name refers to Buddhist monks.
 The boiling mud looks like a monk’s shaven head, hence the name of the hell!
-Most of the hells also had footbaths for people to soak their feet in.

 We skipped a couple of the hells, because their version of Japanese kitsch was animals kept in deplorable conditions, according to the guidebooks.
 (From what I saw at Himeji Zoo over winter break, I have seen exactly what constitutes “deplorable” conditions here.
 It’s appalling and very depressing.)